 The ArtScapers programme explores Eddington through a creative perspective with local school children.

 The programme explores how creative activity can support young people to become confident citizens constructing their own cultural lives.
 ArtScapers takes an open ended approach in which creative activity provides new modes of relating to Cambridge as a developing city.
 Artists commissioned through the public art programme have provided a rich resource for ArtScaping and inspired each year’s activities.
 It invites everyone to join in creatively with the process of change.

-Developed collaboratively by practitioners from Cambridge Curiosity and Imagination Goldsmiths University and the University of Cambridge’s Faculty of Education, the project builds partnerships with schools bordering Eddington.
+Developed collaboratively by arts and well-being charity Cambridge Curiosity and Imagination with colleagues from Goldsmiths University, the project builds partnerships with schools bordering Eddington.
 Children and the adults who work with them take on the role of ArtScapers exploring their city as it grows.

 The surprising outcome of this work is that a new community is emerging out of the creative process of engagement.
 Parent helpers, children, artists, and educators are together becoming ArtScapers.